 I. Baseline training and qualifications:

 1. Residency training (in radiology, neurology or neurosurgery) which should include documented training in the diagnosis and management of acute stroke, the interpretation of cerebral arteriography and neuroimaging under the supervision of a board-certified neuroradiologist, neurologist or neurosurgeon with subsequent board eligibility or certification.
 The residency program and supervising physicians should be accredited according to national standards as they pertain to the countries involved.
-Those physicians who did not have adequate such training during their residencies must spend an additional period (typically one year) by training in clinical neurosciences and neuroimaging, focusing on the diagnosis and management of acute stroke, the interpretation of cerebral arteriography and neuroimaging prior to their fellowshsip in neuroendovascular interventions.
+Those physicians who did not have adequate such training during their residencies must spend an additional period (at least one year) by training in clinical neurosciences and neuroimaging, focusing on the diagnosis and management of acute stroke, the interpretation of cerebral arteriography and neuroimaging prior to their fellowshsip in neuroendovascular interventions.

 AND

 2. Dedicated training in Interventional Neuroradiology under the direction of a Neurointerventionalist (from neuroradiology, neurology or neurosurgical training background), at a high-volume center.
-It is preferred that this is a dedicated year, which occurs after graduating from residency (i.e., a fellowship).
+It is preferred that this is a dedicated time (minimum of one year), which occurs after graduating from residency (i.e., a fellowship).
 A training program accredited by a national accrediting body is also strongly preferred but not required.
 Published standards exist for various countries16-21.
 Within these programs, specific training for intra-arterial therapy for acute ischemic stroke should be performed, including obtaining appropriate access even in challenging anatomy, microcatheter navigation in the cerebral circulation, knowledge and training of the use of stroke specific devices and complication avoidance and management.

 While various national standards will have differing procedure requirements, we encourage practitioners to be meet their national minimum procedural and training standards.
 Fellowships which are not accredited by national credentialing bodies should still have adequate training to meet their local minimum procedure requirements.
 In addition, we expect that minimum training numbers for stroke thrombectomy may increase in future revisions of these standards given the recent developments in the field.